 VQ Team: Bios

 Beth partners with organizations and their leadership to increase their impact through strategic and innovative engagement.
-The author of multiple books and articles on strategic volunteer engagement, she is a popular speaker and trainer and has presented across the US and Canada.
-As a thought leader, Beth regularly participates in the national dialogue about volunteerism and engagement.
-She has also trained and supported dozens of organizations to become certified Service Enterprises.
+As a thought leader, Beth regularly participates in the national dialogue about volunteerism and engagement and is co-editor of the new book, Transforming Disruption to Impact: Rethinking Volunteer Engagement for a Rapidly Changing World.
+She provides consulting and training to organizations across the US and Canada including supporting dozens of organizations to become certified Service Enterprises.

 Prior to becoming a consultant, Beth worked as an executive director and marketing director with education and faith-based organizations and spent years working with museums as an educator, manager, and anthropologist.
 She draws upon her anthropology experience still, helping organizations through the culture shift process – from viewing volunteer management as a program to embracing engagement as a strategy to fulfill mission.
 Beth has an undergraduate degree from Harvard University and attended University of Washington for anthropology and museology.
 Connect with Beth on LinkedIn.

 Polly leverages her experience and organizational skills to support client relations and operations of the team.
 Polly has been in the field of informal science education and volunteer program management for over thirty years, gaining experience across sectors including government, non-profit, and for-profit environments.
 Throughout her career, Polly has been a volunteer, educator, Program Manager, Program Director, and Vice President of Programs within national and state parks, a large natural history museum, an invertebrate zoo, and a non-profit supporting engineering projects throughout the world.
 Her experience includes working with individuals and teams of volunteers.
 Polly graduated from Colorado State University with a degree in Environmental Interpretation.